AtkinsWill/Hexapod_Evolution/readme.txt

 /////////////////////////////////////////////////////////////////////
 Method 1 - run the program as a .exe
+!!!!! .exe can be supplied as a zip from a OneDrive link
 ---------------------------------------------------------------------

 Prerequisites: Windows OS

 Tested on Windows 10 and Windows 11.

+0. Gain access to the "Built_Hexapod.zip" directory which is not found on the Github.
 1. Extract the contents of the zip.
 2. Navigate to "Final_Evolving_Hexapod/Hexapod_Evolution/Builds"
 3. Run "Evolving Heaxpod.exe"